Which Of The Following Would Not Be Considered Physical Abuse

 • Certain forms of discipline that are accepted within a specific cultural context.

-However, it is essential to emphasize that cultural acceptance does not automatically legitimize actions that cause harm or injury.
+Even so, it is essential to stress that cultural acceptance does not automatically legitimize actions that cause harm or injury.
 If a cultural practice results in significant physical harm or violates fundamental human rights, it should be scrutinized and potentially deemed abusive, regardless of its cultural origins.

 7. Accidental Contact During Caregiving